avoidwork/rozu/README.md

 for pub/sub behavior in your local stack.
 Inbound requests must include a user supplied token (`token` in `config.json`) which maps to a user owned webhook; tokens are v1 UUIDs.

+Inbound events will be published with a channel name of `config.id_webhook.name`, e.g. "rozu_github".

+## Sending webhook events
+This will be implemented in 1.1.0!

 ## Requirements
 - node.js or io.js
 - MongoDB